 or visit our website at ExporttradeConsultants.com for information on our wide range of affordable services for companies exporting to, or from the U.S. and other major

-To receive a complimentary weekly email update on the latest postings at BeaverLake6 Report click here and write "Subscribe" in the message box.
+To receive a complimentary weekly email update on the latest postings at BeaverLake6 Report, click on the button above and simply write "Subscribe" in the Subject line.

 "Thanks for your informative technical textiles reporting...great variety of end use applications and relevant industry articles!"

 Cindy McNaull, Global Brand & Marketing Director, INVISTA

 Do you have an event to publicize?
 A new product or service?

 This spot is available and appears on every page in the website.
 We have 31 pages on the site which means your ad appears 31 times!